yanivnizan/knowledge-base/src/documents/docs/platforms/unity/EconomyModel.html.md

 ```

 **Take:**

 This function simply deducts the user's balance.
 In case of a refund request, it is your responsibility to give the user back whatever he/she paid.

-Take back the 50-muffin pack that the user owns:

 ``` cs
 StoreInventory.TakeItem("muffins_50", 1);
 ```

-####How to query
+####**How to query**

 `VirtualCurrencyPack`s do not have a balance of their own in the database.
 When a user purchases a `VirtualCurrencyPack`, the balance of the associated `VirtualCurrency` is increased.

 ``` cs